 Misclassifying costs, especially between direct and indirect expenses, is a frequent issue in construction accounting.
 Direct costs, like labor and materials, are associated directly with a project, while indirect costs—such as office rent, administrative staff salaries, and equipment depreciation—are not tied to specific jobs.
 When these are misclassified, it distorts job costing and can cause inaccurate profit projections for projects.

-This error not only leads to misleading financial reports but also hampers decision-making.
+This error not only creates misleading financial reports but also hampers decision-making.
 Without a clear understanding of which costs are impacting profitability, it's difficult to make informed business decisions.
 Using the best accounting software for construction businesses can help automate cost classification and ensure accurate tracking, making it easier to maintain financial clarity and avoid costly errors.

 2. Inaccurate Job Costing